Pool pump rebate

 Before purchase and installation

-1. Using this list(PDF, 425KB), identify an appropriate pool pump with an Energy Star rating of 7 stars.
+1. Identify an appropriate pool pump with an Energy Star rating of 6 stars.

 2. We recommend you consult at least one pool pump supplier for advice on selecting the right energy efficient pump for your pool.